 Hopkinson contributed to the design of numerous important symbols and seals for the United States in the nation's infancy.
 Among them are the seal of New Jersey, the Continental Board of Admiralty seal, the seal of the American Philosophical Society, the Treasury seal and even the Great Seal of the United States.
 And although Hopkinson is an acknowledged designer of these things, it's possible he hasn't gotten credit for the most notable of his designs -- the American flag.

 In 1780, the esteemed Hopkinson wrote a letter to the Board of Admiralty in which he claimed he designed the American flag.
 As compensation, he requested a quarter cask of the public wine.
-The board forwarded this letter to Congress, but a few weeks later, Hopkinson sent a new request to the Board of the Treasury, asking for 2,700 pounds ($3,985) for his flag design instead.
-The Treasury Board then rejected Hopkinson's request, saying the flag was a collaborative effort and that Hopkinson was "not the only person" who contributed to the design [source: Leepson].
+The board forwarded this letter to Congress.
+A few weeks later, Hopkinson sent a new request to the Board of the Treasury, asking for 2,700 pounds ($3,985) for designing the "Naval flag of the United States" instead; he did not mention the American flag.
+The Treasury Board rejected Hopkinson's request, saying the flag was a collaborative effort and that Hopkinson was "not the only person" who contributed to the design [source: Leepson].

 Though Hopkinson's request for payment was ultimately denied, the response he got at least recognized that he did have a hand in the design.
-Unfortunately, we may never be sure how much Betsy Ross or Francis Hopkinson had to do with the first American flag.
+While some other names have been bandied about, Hopkinson's case for designer of the original American flag appears to be the strongest.

 Related HowStuffWorks Articles

 - "Hopkinson, Francis."
 Encyclopaedia Britannica.
 2009.
 Encyclopaedia Britannica Online.

 - Crews, Ed.
 "The Truth About Betsy Ross."
 Colonial Williamsburg Journal.
 Summer 2008. http://www.history.org/Foundation/journal/Summer08/betsy.cfm